-Medical Peer Review Committee: consistent with M.G.L. c.
-111, § 1, a committee of a state or local professional society of health care providers or of a medical staff of a licensed hospital, nursing home, or other health care facility, provided the medical staff operates pursuant to written by-laws that have been approved by the governing board of the hospital, nursing home, or other health care facility, which committee has as its function the evaluation or improvement of the quality of health care rendered by providers of health care services, the determination whether health care services were performed in compliance with the applicable standards of care, determination whether the cost of health care services rendered was considered reasonable by the providers of health services in the area, the determination of whether a health care provider's actions call into question such health care provider's fitness to provide health care services, or the evaluation and assistance of health care providers impaired or allegedly impaired by reason of alcohol, drugs, physical disability, mental instability or otherwise.
+Medical Peer Review Committee means consistent with M.G.L. c.
+111, § 1, a committee of a state or local professional society of health care providers or of a medical staff of a licensed hospital, nursing home, or health maintenance organization (HMO) organized under M.G.L. c.
+176G, provided the medical staff operates pursuant to written by-laws that have been approved by the governing board of the hospital, nursing home, or HMO, which committee has as its function the evaluation or improvement of the quality of health care rendered by providers of health care services, the determination whether health care services were performed in compliance with the applicable standards of care, determination whether the cost of health care services rendered was considered reasonable by the providers of health services in the area, the determination of whether a health care provider's actions call into question such health care provider's fitness to provide health care services, or the evaluation and assistance of health care providers impaired or allegedly impaired by reason of alcohol, drugs, physical disability, mental condition or otherwise; provided, however, that for purposes of M.G.L. c.
+111, §§ 203 and 204, a nonprofit corporation, the sole voting member of which is a professional society having as members persons who are licensed to practice medicine, shall be considered a medical peer review committee; provided, further, that its primary purpose is the evaluation and assistance of health care providers impaired or allegedly impaired by reason of alcohol, drugs, physical disability, mental condition or otherwise.

-Patient Care Assessment Committee: a medical peer review committee, as defined by 243 CMR 3.02, and consistent with M.G.L. c.
-111, §§ 1 and 204, that is created by the bylaws at the governing body level of a health care facility and which includes among its members not less than one governing body member, and other senior personnel essential to the quality of patient care, for example, higher level nursing administrators.
+Patient Care Assessment Committee means a medical peer review committee, as defined by 243 CMR 3.02, and consistent with M.G.L. c.
+111, §§ 1 and 204, that is created by the bylaws at the governing body level of a health care facility.
+A PCA Committee shall include among its members not less than one governing body member, and members of the health care facility’s administrative and medical staff leadership.
+In a health care facility with graduate medical education programs, the designated institutional official, or his or her designee, shall be a member.

-Patient Care Assessment Coordinator: a qualified physician or non-physician designated by a health care facility to implement and coordinate the facility's Qualified Patient Care Assessment Program established pursuant to 243 CMR 3.00.
-To be qualified, the Patient Care Assessment Coordinator shall evidence by education, training or experience the ability to carry out the functions and activities of the Patient Care Assessment Program.
-In lieu of appointing a single Patient Care Assessment Coordinator, the governing body of a health care facility may designate a committee to carry out the Patient Care Assessment Coordinator's functions as enumerated in 243 CMR 3.00.
-Thus, upon election of the health care facility's governing body, all references to Patient Care Assessment Coordinator may include Patient Care Assessment Committee.
+Patient Care Assessment Coordinator means a qualified physician or non-physician designated by a health care facility to implement and coordinate the facility's Patient Care Assessment Program established pursuant to 243 CMR 3.00.
+The Patient Care Assessment Coordinator shall be in a leadership role and shall have the education, training or experience necessary to carry out the functions and activities of the Patient Care Assessment Program.